 The wolf-skin clad Beserkers rushed forwards and started hacking at the doorway, urged on this time by the Warlord himself.

-The battle was fierce, and many clutched their lucky charms made of fragments of Eric the Priapic's flea-ridden Longship!
+A pall hung over the battlefield like the steam on a hot day, rising from Steffan the Nomophobic's sea-spray soaked helmet!
 The Beserkers scored a resounding victory against the rather shocked and surprised Vikings hiding in the house, and picking up a bucket of fatigue, they carried on to storm and clear the building!